 "What?"
 Clay said, smile turning brittle.
 "At a loss for words?
 That'll be the day.
 Come on.
-I bought some steaks-" "I need to talk to you," Nick said A glance my way, one that didn't even bother to meet my eyes.
+I bought some steaks-" "I need to talk to you," Nick said.
+A glance my way, one that didn't even bother to meet my eyes.
 "Alone."
 The teeth-baring smile again.
 "Anything you have to say to me, you can say in front of Elena."
 "No, that's okay," I said.
 "You guys obviously have a lot of catching up to do, so why don't I-" Clay grabbed my elbow as I backed up.
 I hesitated.
-Then I looked at Nick, saw that gut-twisting expression on his face, the one I'd feared seeing when I finally did meet Clay's friends and family, that look of bewilderment that said "what the hell are you doing with her?"
+Then I looked at Nick, saw that gut-twisting expression on his face, the one I'd feared seeing when I finally did meet Clay's friends and family, that look of bewilderment that said, "What the hell are you doing with her?"
 So this was why Clay had taken so long to start introducing me.
 Because he knew I'd be a disappointment.
-Exactly what I'd suspected, and feared, all along.
+Exactly what I'd suspected-and feared-all along.
 Exactly what had happened to me every time a new foster family had taken me in.
 I didn't measure up.
 Dimly, I heard Clay say something, but the blood pounding in my ears drowned it out.
 I mumbled something, tugged free of Clay's grasp and hurried out the door.
+Chapter Fifteen Clayton I followed Elena into the hall and tried to talk to her.
+The moment someone stepped off the elevator and looked our way, though, she brushed me off with assurances that everything was okay.
+I wanted to pursue it, but I was seething at Nick and knew that every sharp word I said, Elena would take personally.
+She promised to meet me for breakfast, and I let it go for now, watched her leave, then stormed back into my apartment.
+Nick was in the living room.